Why are the documentation requirements for the Resident parking permit so strict?

 For how long is my Temporary parking permit valid?

 Your Temporary parking permit is valid for a maximum of forty-five (45) days, or less if your demonstrated need is less than that.
 The purpose for this requirement is to prevent individuals with expired documentation from extended parking in Hoboken and occupying limited on-street parking space.
-To avoid this requirement, you may consider acquiring the appropriate documentation for Resident parking permit.

 Where do I put my Temporary parking permit?

-Place your Temporary parking permit curbside on the dashboard of the permitted vehicle so that it is clearly visible to individuals on the adjacent sidewalk.
+If you choose to display your permit, which isn't required, place your Temporary parking permit curbside on the dashboard of the permitted vehicle so that it is clearly visible to individuals on the adjacent sidewalk.

 What if I don’t have three documents from the Temporary Permit: Step 1 list?